-When you are the mother of the bride or groom and the wedding is in the cold months of Nov, December, January or February, what do you wear to be in sync with the season?
-Here are some favorite colors and styles of winter mother of the bride dresses.
+When you are the Mother of the bride or groom and the wedding is in the cold months of Nov, December, January, or February, what do you wear to sync with the season?
+Here are some favorite colors and styles of Mother of bride dresses for a winter wedding.

 You’ll never go wrong in a metallic dress, and close to Christmas gold is a festive choice.
 This is the time of year for glistening Christmas trees and sparkly lights, so if you want to shine, a metallic gown is lovely.

-I would suggest that if you are going for gold, choose a softer taupe-gold rather than bright yellow gold.
+If you are going for gold, I suggest you choose a softer taupe-gold rather than bright yellow gold.
 A muted metal shade looks more refined and sophisticated than bright yellow gold can look loud and harsh.

-Christmas Mother of the Bride ( or Valentine’s Day!)
+Christmas Mother of the Bride Dress (or Valentine’s Day!)

-The festive red lace of this classic and elegant dress make it perfect for any weddings that are happening near or at holiday time or even Valentine’s Day.
+The festive red lace of this classic and elegant dress makes it perfect for any wedding near or at holiday time or even Valentine’s Day.
 I’ve kept accessories warm and neutral to complement, not distract from, the gorgeous red of this dress.
-And do you see how the style of the earrings and bracelet loosely mimic the lace of the dress?
-This is a great style trick to give you a classy, polished and cohesive look.
+And do you see how the earrings and bracelet style loosely mimics the lace of the dress?
+This excellent style trick gives you a classy, polished, and cohesive look.

 Jewel Toned Mother of the Bride Dresses Rule